mustmodify/valuable/README.markdown

       >> elvis.ssn
       => nil

-_also, you can get a list of all the defined attributes from the class_
+Get a list of all the defined attributes from the class:

       >> Person.attributes
       => [:name, :is_developer, :ssn]

+It's a relatively simple tool that lets you create models with a (hopefully) intuitive syntax, prevents you from writing yet another obvious constructor, and allows you to keep your brain focused on your app.